redis-developer/redis-polygon-search-trains-demo/README.md

 }
 ```

-We could save a little bandwith by removing the `position` field, as the front end doesn't use that.
-It uses thr `latitude` and `longitude` fields to plot matches on the map.
+We could save a little bandwith by removing the `position` and `county` fields, as the front end doesn't use them.
+It uses the `latitude` and `longitude` fields to plot matches on the map, and the others to build the informational popup about the station.

-Recall that in the front end, we used the `fetch` API to make a `POST` request to `/search`, passing it our search polygon and toggle switch statuses as inputs.
+Recall that in the front end we used the `fetch` API to make a `POST` request to `/search`, passing it our search polygon and toggle switch statuses as inputs.
 Picking up where we left off, we get the JSON response:

 ```javascript
 const responseJSON = await response.json();
 ```

-For each station object inside the `data` array returned (if no stations match we just get an empty array), we need to add a marketr to the map, along with a popup containing information received about the station.
+For each station object inside the `data` array returned (if no stations match we just get an empty array), we need to add a marker to the map, along with a popup containing information received about the station.

 This is fairly simple with Leaflet's API.
 Note that we also keep an array of all search result markers in `searchResultMarkers`... this is so that we can remove them the next time the user performs a search.
 As a bit of a visual flourish, we're using [Fontawesome icons](https://fontawesome.com/) for red and green check marks to show whether parking, lockers, bike racks are present at the station.